jlylekim/jlylekim.github.io/README.md

 ## How to deploy on Github pages:
 - In terminal, in `../Rice/website` repository, run `$ hugo`
 - this will create `public` repository.
 This is the Git repo.
+Go to that repo.
 - git add .
 - git commit -m "blah"
 - git push origin master